ManuelMebrat/TELCO-CHURNING/README.md

 # Why is this happenning?

-TEXT TEXT TEXT Companies nowadays just focus in customer adquisition ////  #numbers but what is really happening.
-Lack of loyalty and early quit
+Companies today often focus on customer acquisition, but what’s really happening is a lack of loyalty and high early churn.
+New customers frequently leave soon after joining, pointing to deeper issues beyond initial attraction.
+Without strong retention strategies, businesses risk losing customers as quickly as they gain them, missing opportunities for long-term growth and loyalty.

 ![image](https://github.com/user-attachments/assets/89264236-b8cb-4f1b-91cf-46473b33c1cc)